Adam777Z/lifx/README.md

 ## Download
 Download the latest version on the **Releases** page.

+## Portable mode
+Supports storing the app data in the `data` folder next to the executable file.\
+To enable, create the `data` folder where the executable file is located.

 ## How to build
 1. npm install
 2. npm run dist